makedeb/makedeb-docs/makedeb/installation.md

-makedeb is available on both Debian and Arch systems.

 # Debian
 {% hint style="info" %}
 To install makedeb on Debian-based systems, you must first [have the repository set up](/intro/setup.md).